MicrosoftDocs/playfab-docs/playfab-docs/features/authentication/login/login-basics-best-practices.md

 - [LoginWithPlayFab](xref:titleid.playfabapi.com.client.authentication.loginwithplayfab)
 - [LoginWithEmailAddress](xref:titleid.playfabapi.com.client.authentication.loginwithemailaddress).

-If used, the email or username-plus-password are authenticated directly by PlayFab.
-The account is recoverable by the email or username, *even* if the user forgets their password.
+If used, the e-mail or username-plus-password are authenticated directly by PlayFab.
+The account is recoverable by the e-mail or username, *even* if the user forgets their password.
 The login is generally secure (you can implement your own *password strength check* into your game to improve this).

 ### Third party API options